 Azure.Monitor.OpenTelemetry.AspNetCore

 ).
 Ensure it exports diagnostics to Application Insights and includes built-in instrumentation for common metrics, traces, logs, and exceptions from the .NET runtime and ASP.NET Core.
-Include additional OpenTelemetry instrumentation packages for SQL, Redis, and Azure SDK clients.Monitor and analyze.
+Include other OpenTelemetry instrumentation packages for SQL, Redis, and Azure SDK clients.Monitor and analyze.
 After configuring, ensure that logs, traces, metrics, and exceptions are captured and sent to Application Insights.
 Verify that trace, activity, and parent activity identifiers are included, allowing Application Insights to provide end-to-end trace visibility across HTTP and Service Bus boundaries.
 Use this setup to monitor and analyze your application's activities across services effectively.

 The Modern Web App sample uses the Azure Monitor distribution of OpenTelemetry (Azure.Monitor.OpenTelemetry.AspNetCore